rsdoiel/antenna/columns.md

 date: 2025-01-30, from: Dave Winer's Scripting News

 <p><a href="https://bsky.app/profile/andrewhickey.500songs.com/post/3lgxo764qbk2y">Andrew Hickey wrote</a> something I wholeheartedly agree with.
 "If you think the day job might literally kill you, and you have no kids, quit and try that mad idea.
 That might also kill you, but better to die trying something wonderful than be killed by a crappy job."</p>
-<p><a href="https://bsky.app/profile/scripting.com/post/3lgxod4czuc2o">My response</a>: "My life story since i was 22, and I'm 69 now.
+<p><a href="https://bsky.app/profile/scripting.com/post/3lgxod4czuc2o">My response</a>: "My life story since I was 22, and I'm 69 now.
 It's worked out okay, not perfect, I have regrets, but I would have far more if I hadn't bet on myself.
 My 22-year-old self was very right about a lot of things."</p>

 <br>